-Students need a signed library pass to use the library.
+Students need a signed pass to use the library.
 All students are required to sign in and out when they leave.
-All passes must have a teacher's signature, student's name, destination, and date, plus the time a student left the room.
 Students are required to work quietly, follow directions and cooperate with the library staff.
 They are to come to the library with a purpose and be prepared to work.
 They should be respectful of other people, the facility, the equipment and materials.